Generated at: 2026-07-01 07:45:44

 Mami Ito

 A freelance editor and writer.
 Starting her career in picture book editing, she became independent after working on magazines, corporate publications, and the production of PR and promotional tools.
-She specializes in content direction across various media, including catalogs, websites, and public relations magazines, with a focus on business and IT.
+She provides content direction across various media, including catalogs, websites, and public relations magazines, with a focus on business-related content.

 * Profiles are current as of the time of writing or the most recent article contribution.